cian-oL/b2c_Node_Project/README.md

 ## Objective

 Basic functionality provided in the application includes:
-* Enpoint that return information about the first Lighning Node.
+* Endpoint that return information about the first Lightning Node.
 * A simple web page with a button, which when clicked calls the Voltage API and return information about your first Lighning Node and displays it on the web page.

 Additional features to implement: